 Below are 5 reasons for documenting student progress during the school year.

 This point is probably the most obvious reason why you should document student progress, but for good reason.
 You want to compare apples to apples or oranges to oranges – not oranges to apples.
 Document where the student started the year and then compare that to where they are at when the year ends.
 This gives you a great model of overall growth.

 Do you need a way to compare your students’ writing throughout the year?
 Consider using my writing prompts.
 The similar format throughout the entire years provides comfort to the student and allows you to see growth.
 Another great writing tool for documenting student progress is the seasonal writing assessments.

 2. Improve Your Instruction

 When you document student progress during the year, you’re able to see what else the student needs.
 We know it’s incredibly important to differentiate instruction to meet students’ needs – whether in the classroom or at home.
 Tracking data and progress throughout the year will allow you to better meet your students’ needs.

 3. Promote a Growth Mindset and Goal Setting

 When you document student progress throughout the year and conference with students about their progress, you are promoting a growth mindset.
-Regardless of whether a child is a high or low performing student, you can help them improve their growth mindset by showing them the progress they have made.
+Regardless of where a child is starting, you can help them improve their growth mindset by showing them the progress they have made throughout the year.

 Along with this growth mindset, you can encourage your students and help them set personal goals for their learning.
-For example, if you are using my 2nd Grade, 3rd Grade, 4th grade math assessments – you can meet with each student after they complete the assessment to discuss future goals or even to improve their score.
+For example, if you are using my math assessments, you can meet with each student after they complete the assessment to discuss future goals or even to improve their score.
 Each of these resources offers three versions of the same test, so they’re a great way to promote and document student progress.